Persistent Volume using SFS

 kubectl exec -it nfs-nginx-85d5ffd747-n88f9 -- /bin/bash

-- Run the following command to display disk space usage statistics for file systems in a human-readable format.
+Run the following command inside the pod to display disk space usage statistics in a human-readable format:

 df -h

-- This command will list information about all mounted file systems on your system, including total size, used space, available space, and usage percentage.
-The sizes will be displayed in an easy-to-read format.
-This command is useful for monitoring disk space usage and identifying potential storage issues.
+This lists all mounted file systems, including total size, used space, available space, and usage percentage.
+Use this to monitor disk space and identify potential storage issues.

 helm repo add csi-driver-nfs https://raw.githubusercontent.com/kubernetes-csi/csi-driver-nfs/master/charts